emf98/SPVMD/README.md

 ### Example Code

 * `EllipseDef_SaveExample.ipynb` provides an example for calculating the ellipse metrics for a single month/year.
+A single instance of this code should not exceed five minutes.

 * `S2S_Ellipses` contains files relevant to calculating these diagnostics with S2S datasets.
 There is a separate README in this folder.

+## Citation

+If you use the Python scripts in this repository, please cite:
+Fernandez, E.M., A.L.
+Lang, and H.E.
+Attard (2025): “Stratospheric Polar Vortex Ellipse Diagnostics for Realtime and S2S Forecast Analyses.” *Submitted for Peer Review to the Journal of Applied Meteorology and Climatology*, May 2025.

-Any questions regarding the code files may be directed to Elena Fernandez (emfernandez@albany.edu/elenamf98@gmail.com).
+Any questions regarding the code files may be directed to Elena Fern&aacutendez (emfernandez@albany.edu/elenamf98@gmail.com).